Cab Calloway: 1927–1929: Early career

 In 1927, Calloway joined his older sister, Blanche Calloway, on tour for the popular black musical revue Plantation Days.
 His sister became an accomplished bandleader before he did, and he often credited her as his inspiration for entering show business.
-Calloway's mother wanted him to be a lawyer like his father, so once the tour ended he enrolled at Crane College in Chicago, but he was more interested in singing and entertaining.
-While at Crane he refused the opportunity to play basketball for the Harlem Globetrotters to pursue a singing career.
+Calloway's mother wanted him to be a lawyer like his father, so once the tour ended, he enrolled at Crane College in Chicago, though he was more interested in singing and entertaining.
+While at Crane, he refused the opportunity to play basketball for the Harlem Globetrotters to pursue a singing career.

-Calloway spent most of his nights at ‘Black and tan clubs’ such as Chicago's Dreamland Café, Sunset Cafe, and Club Berlin, performing as a singer, drummer, and master of ceremonies.
+Calloway spent most of his nights at black and tan clubs, such as Chicago's Dreamland Café, Sunset Cafe, and Club Berlin, performing as a singer, drummer, and master of ceremonies.
 At Sunset Cafe, he was an understudy for singer Adelaide Hall.
-There he met and performed with Louis Armstrong, who taught him to sing in the scat style.
+There, he met and performed with Louis Armstrong, who taught him to sing in the scat style.
 He left school to sing with the Alabamians band.

 In 1929, Calloway relocated to New York with the band.
 They opened at the Savoy Ballroom on September 20, 1929.
 When the Alabamians broke up, Armstrong recommended Calloway as a replacement singer in the musical revue Connie's Hot Chocolates.
-He established himself as a vocalist singing "Ain't Misbehavin'" by Fats Waller.
+He established himself as a vocalist, singing "Ain't Misbehavin' by Fats Waller.
 While Calloway was performing in the revue, the Missourians asked him to front their band.